chanzuckerberg/edu-design-system/docs/CODE_GUIDELINES.md

 }

 /**
- * Full width button
+ * Full width button.
- * 1) Button should take up the full width of the container it lives within
- * 2) Pushes the button away from the other content because it lives in a flexbox container
- * 3) I know this a weird magic number, but [succinct-but-clear explanation] */
+ *
+ * Class is doubled to increase specificity.
+ */
-.button--full-width {
+.button--full-width.button--full-width {
   background: red;
+  /* Pushes the button away from the other content because it lives in a flexbox container */
-  margin-right: auto; /* 2 */
+  margin-right: auto;
-  width: 100%; /* 1 */
+  width: 100%;
+  /* I know this a weird magic number, but [succinct-but-clear explanation] */
-  height: 37px; /* 3 */
+  height: 37px;
 }
 ```